 - Secured a jury verdict as first chair in favor of client for fully appraised property value, and successfully represented client in subsequent appeals before the Georgia Court of Appeals and Supreme Court.

 - Successfully represented MARTA in case challenging a transit oriented development project involving public use and private enterprise features before the Georgia Supreme Court.

 - Successfully arbitrated as first chair a lawsuit involving the breakup of a limited liability partnership before the American Arbitration Association.

-Speaker, Overview of a Condemnation Case and Five Simple Rules for Partial Takings, American Law Institute CLE’s Condemnation 101: How to Prepare and Present an Eminent Domain Case, February 5-7, 2015, San Francisco
+Speaker, Overview of a Condemnation Case and Five Simple Rules for Partial Takings, American Law Institute CLE’s Eminent Doman and Land Valuation and Condemnation 101: How to Prepare and Present an Eminent Domain Case, February 5-7, 2015, San Francisco

 Moderator at Real Estate Bisnow’s Second Annual Atlanta Construction and Development Summit in Atlanta – February 19, 2014

 - Panelist on mentoring panel at the Georgia Association for Women Lawyers’ “The Leader Within” CLE – January 28, 2014